Old School RuneScape: Development and release

-In response to the declining player base and negative update reception of the original and then-current version of RuneScape, Jagex CEO Mark Gerhard officially announced a poll for the creation of Old School RuneScape in a news article in February 2013.
-The article explained that a backup of RuneScape dated August 2007 was located in the company's archives.
+In February 2013, in response to the declining player base and negative reception of updates to the then-current version of RuneScape, Jagex CEO Mark Gerhard announced a poll on the creation of a version of the game based on an August 2007 backup found in the company's archives.
+The poll was created to gauge subscriber interest in running the older version as a parallel game.